marrus-sh/Nib-Core/CONTRIBUTING.markdown

 #  Hacking Nib  #

-Look, the real shit is that this code is highly particular with a highly esoteric coding style and it’s not really made for other people to just pick up and contribute to.
+Look, the real shit is that this code is highly particular with a highly esoteric coding style, and it’s not really made for other people to just pick up and contribute to.
 Plus I’ve got waayyyy better things to do with my time than try to manage an Open Source Project®.
+I am not anticipating a large developer interest in this software and nor do I particularly want one.

 So this is actually less a “How To Contribute” page and more a “How To Remix For Your Own Purposes” page.
-I’m releasing the source code so you can make your own changes on your own machine to suit your own purposes, not because I’m looking for some mythical collaboration universe which doesn’t exist.

-It’s titled `CONTRIBUTING.md` because that’s the filename which GitHub likes to have.
+It’s titled `CONTRIBUTING.markdown` because that’s the filename which GitHub likes to have.

+On the offchance that you actually do want to participate in Nib development, you should reach out to me [on Mastodon](https://joinmastodon.org).
+If you want to build something *with* Nib instead, see [the GitHub Discussions](https://github.com/marrus-sh/Nib/discussions).

 ##  File Structure  ##